MIDS-INFO-W18/Faria_Mardhani_W205_Exercise_1/Exercise_2/Readme.txt

 Step 6: In order to run the histogram.py file, write the command to run and specify two integers (e.g., "python histogram.py 1,4").
 The program will return all words and counts for words that have counts which fall in the range you've specified.

+Step 7: Additionally, if you would like to output a bar chart of the top 20 words (in terms of count) in the database, you can run the "Plot.py" file by typing "python Plot.py".
+This will output a file called Plot.png which you can then open by copying to your local hard drive.